unicode-org/message-format-wg/docs/goals.md

 The design goals are listed below.

-1. Express grammatical features, such as plurals and genders.
+1. Express grammatical features.
+For example: plurals.

 2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.